zhangbsn-gt/developer.gov.sg/collections/_products/categories/blockchain/tradetrust/features.md

 ---
-title: TradeTrust Features
+title: What are TradeTrust's Features?
 layout: layout-page-sidenav
-description: TradeTrust product features
+description: Learn more about TradeTrust's product features and its benefits to government agencies and businesses
 single_level_nav: true
 _data: single-level-nav
 ---